 - In Budget 2019-20, an additional income tax exemption of up to Rs 15 lakh was announced for the purchase of an electric vehicle.

-- The government has reduced the GST rate on Electric vehicles.
+- The government has reduced the GST rate on Electric vehicles in India.

 - Lack of infrastructure; The facilities for charging an electric vehicle are very useful.